AZCoder018/liri-node-app/README.md

     - LIRI will take the text inside of the random.txt filed included in the root directory and then use it to call one of LIRI's commands.
         - It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

-     __Note that users are free to change the text in 'random.txt' document to test out the feature for other commands.__
+     __Note that users are free to change the text in the 'random.txt' document to test out the feature for other commands.__

-## WHO MAINTAINS AND CONTRIBUTES TO THIS VERSION OF LIRI-NODE-APP?
+### __WHO MAINTAINS AND CONTRIBUTES TO THIS VERSION OF LIRI-NODE-APP?__

 This version of Liri-Node-App was created by me, Jason Heath Meadows, Esq., currently a student at the University of Arizona Coding Boot Camp, in Gilbert, Arizona.
 I will maintain and contribute to this app, as necessary, as part of my Portfolio.